Native Parser

 Flexibility

-babel, swc choose to separate the responsibilities of syntax analysis and early errors detection, and in the plugin translation code stage, the code is parsed into ast for lexical analysis and syntax analysis, without executing early errors check(static semantic analysis), and in the suitable time (such as rollup's transform stage) by bundlers(such as rollup) to control and execute early errors check.
+Babel, SWC choose to separate the responsibilities of syntax analysis and Early Errors detection.
+In the plugin code transpilation stage, code is parsed into AST for lexical analysis and syntax analysis only, without executing Early Errors checks (static semantic analysis).
+Instead, at the appropriate time (such as when Rollup's transform stage is completed), Bundlers (such as Rollup) control and execute Early Errors checks.

 This design choice reflects an important principle in engineering practice: sometimes, breaking down a complex problem into multiple independent steps may be more effective than trying to solve everything in one step.
 This allows each tool to focus on its core task, thereby providing better functionality and performance.

-The above design approach also has some reflection in the rollup plugin system, when the user plugin returns ast in the load(or transform) hook, then rollup will reuse the ast returned by the user plugin in the subsequent transform hook.
-Before rollup completes the transform stage, rollup will not perform any semantic analysis on the reused ast.
+The above design approach is also reflected in Rollup's plugin system.
+When a user plugin returns AST in the load (or transform) hook, Rollup will reuse the AST returned by the user plugin in subsequent transform hooks.
+Before Rollup completes the transform stage, Rollup will not perform any semantic analysis on the reused AST.

 const a = 1;

-const a = 2;For the above example, acorn will provide the following error message
+const a = 2;For the above example, Acorn will provide the following error message.

 while (this.type !== tt.braceR) {